red-data-tools/red_amber/doc/DataFrame.md

 ### `slice  `  - to cut vertically is slice -

-  Slice and select observations (rows) to create a sub DataFrame.
+  Slice and select rows (observations) to create a sub DataFrame.

   ![slice method image](doc/../image/dataframe/slice.png)